 It is your responsibility to select courses that do not repeat prior study (even if the course is taught in another language or under a different course number or title).
 If you do not follow this advice, you run the risk of not earning credit for such a course.
 If you have any questions about whether a course covers the same or similar material to one already on your transcript, have your home institution review the new course syllabus prior to the academic add deadline.
 You can request syllabi from your Admissions Counselor.

 Students enrolling in a language course should be sure to register for the appropriate level.
-If you have received credit for prior college-level study, including AP or other transfer credit, register for the next level course.
-Students without this prior study should register for the level determined by a placement exam.
-You should not register for a language course either less or more advanced than the appropriate level without first consulting with your academic advisor; Syracuse University students may also need permission from the language program coordinator on the main campus.
+Matriculated Syracuse University students who have not yet studied this language at SU will need to take SU’s online placement exam in order to register for the appropriate level.
+You may not register for a language course either less or more advanced than the appropriate level without first consulting with your academic advisor; Syracuse University students may also need permission from the language program coordinator on the main campus.

-Syracuse students who want to retake a course must first discuss this with their home college recorder/advisor.
+Syracuse students who want to retake a course must first discuss this with their academic advisor.
 If you have financial aid and want to retake a course, you should also seek advice from your financial aid counselor.

 (This section is updated regularly as new packets are completed and made available to students.)